DPlugins-Archive/dplugins.github.io__docs-jekyll/_plugins/swiss-knife-bricks/getting-started/welcome.md

 Current Swiss Knife for Bricks features:

 - **⚛️ Scripts manager** :
-  - Register or enqueue Script libraries and CSS Frameworks form CDN
+  - Register or enqueue script libraries and CSS frameworks from CDN
-  - Selfhoas Registered or enqueueed Script libraries and CSS Frameworks
+  - Selfhost registered or enqueueed script libraries and CSS Frameworks
 - **🔓 Copy & Paste Classes** :
   - Build once and reuse everywhere
   - Added option to the right click to copy paste classes